 It is vital that you offer job requirements to the right candidate without any limitations.
 When the candidates respond back, you must be able to respond them immediately.
 Also, you must be able to search and attract most qualified candidates and nurture those individuals like valued customers.

-Remember, you are not competing to hire fast, your aim must be to hire the best within stipulated time period.
+Remember, you are not competing to hire fast, your aim must be to hire the best within the stipulated time period.

 Create and Share Insights in Real-Time:

 There is no point of creating and storing data if it stays intact in email folders or spreadsheets only.
-The data gathered by you must be used for real-time analysis, informed decision making and reporting.
+The recruitment data analytics gathered by you must be used for real-time analysis, informed decision making and reporting.

 It must help in flexible search and to make guided hiring decisions.
 Analytics can also lend a way to reduce unconscious bias in the hiring decisions by finding candidates suitable to prioritized criteria.
 It must assess the same as per calibrated and required key metrics.

 In addition to getting insights about the candidate you source, it is essential to engage them and keep a record of candidates that will drive the future using professional and social network analytics.